Wine allergy can affect anyone

 What is a wine allergy?

-A wine allergy is an IgE reaction which means symptoms would appear almost immediately.
+A wine allergy is an IgE reaction, which means that any related symptoms can appear almost immediately.
 This is different from a wine intolerance, which is an IgG reaction where symptoms may take several days to appear.

-A wine allergy can be caused by either red or white.
-There is no difference in the possible symptoms between a red wine allergy and a white wine allergy
+A wine allergy can be caused by either red or white wine.
+There is no difference in the possible symptoms between a red wine allergy and a white wine allergy.

 How common is wine allergy?

-Well, there are many different ingredients and chemicals in wine that we can react to.
-True allergy to the alcohol in the wine itself is extremely rare, although a few cases of skin rash reactions have been recorded.
-More commonly, symptoms are caused by an intolerance or long-term immune reaction to the food ingredients in the wine, such as yeast or the specific grape varieties, or reactions to chemicals in wine such as histamine or sulfites.
+Despite the fact that there are many different ingredients and chemicals in wine that we can react to, wine allergies are quite rare.
+A true allergy to the alcohol in the wine itself is extremely rare, although a few cases of skin rash reactions have been recorded.
+More commonly, symptoms are caused by an intolerance or long-term immune reaction to the food ingredients in the wine, such as yeast or the specific grape varieties, or reactions to chemicals in wine, such as the previously mentioned histamines or sulfites.

 What are the symptoms of wine allergy?